Public Toilets Appear, Disappear, Reappear, and Become Complicated

 Today many visitors to the U.S.A. notice the lack of privacy in public facilities, especially when compared to Europe.
 European toilets are typically in a "cabin" or a completely enclosed tiny room.
 In the U.S.A., there are only flimsy partitions extending from a little below your knee to about eye-level.
 There are gaps around the doors and their latches often allow a door to swing open when someone bumps the panel in an adjacent stall.
 The facilities are intentionally designed to limit privacy.

 Schools usually have no toilet stall doors at all, just panels between the toilets.
 This is to discourage smoking and other drug use plus sexual activity ranging from masturbation to rape.
 The school I attended considered itself progressive as it had a separate junior-high smoking area.
-That meant that the children in 7th and 8th grades could smoke in peace without being intimidated or picking up any bad habits from the 9th through 12th graders who were smoking in their own area.
+That meant that the children in 7th and 8th grades could smoke tobacco in peace without being intimidated or picking up any bad habits from the 9th through 12th graders who were smoking in their own area.
 And, of course, even with these multiple smoking areas for the children, there were no toilet stall doors.

 The most extreme lack of privacy (at least in the U.S.) is in the military, where barracks for basic training have no partitions at all in the latrines.
 This is part of indoctrination, replacing individualism with group membership.